What are Alternative Investments?

 Just as every coin has its flip side, alternatives also come with their own risks, including the following:

-The Global Financial Crisis (GFC) of 2008 led to a handful of industry responses and investor reactions that ultimately laid the groundwork for the substantial growth we’ve seen since in the alternative investment industry.
+The Global Financial Crisis (GFC) of 2008 led to a handful of industry responses and investor reactions that ultimately laid the groundwork for the substantial growth we’ve seen since in the alternative investment fund industry.
 Among those factors involved:

 As a result, alternatives have become a bigger piece of the portfolio for pension funds, family offices, and everyone in between.